sveltia/sveltia-cms/README.md

 - Select
   - It’s possible to select an option with value `0`[^56].
 - String
+  - When a YouTube video URL is entered in a String field, it appears as an embedded video in the preview pane.
+    - Check your site’s [CSP](#setting-up-content-security-policy) if the preview doesn’t work.
   - Supports the `type` property that accepts `url` or `email` as a value, which will validate the value as a URL or email.
   - Supports the `prefix` and `suffix` string properties, which automatically prepend and/or append the developer-defined value to the user-input value.
 - Boolean, Number and String